sundarcodes/my_personal_site/content/publications/aws_microservices.md

 ---

 This was a workshop cum training program for faculties of engineering colleges across India.
 I had the chance to talk about the evolution of modern day architecture - Cloud Native, Microservices.
+In this talk, I covered the tech journey of how amazon grew from a online book buying platform to a massive ecommerce market place.
+In the due process, covered the following topics

+- Started as a 2 tier architecture
+- Grew into a monolith with multi tier architecture
+- Evolved into a Service Oriented architecture
+- Birth of AWS - Amazon web services
+- NoSQL movement
+- Microservices all the way
+- Serverless/Lambda